ShayanPersonal/hebbian-masks/README.md

 # hebbian masks

-Update 4/10/18: Uber used a modified version of this method in their "differentiable plasticity" paper which you can read here (https://arxiv.org/abs/1804.02464).
+Update 4/10/18: Uber used a modified version of this idea in their "differentiable plasticity" paper which you can read here (https://arxiv.org/abs/1804.02464).

 This is a experiment with what I call "hebbian masks".
 The idea is to prune bad connections between neurons with the hebbian learning rule.
 This results in smaller models and possibly has a regularizing affect.